ziweiji/ziweiji.github.io/_pages/cv.md

 * **Research Intern:** Jul.
 2023 - Jan.
 2024
   * Shanghai AI Lab, Shanghai, China
   * Mentor: Wenwei Zhang
-  * Evaluate hallucination in Large Language Model
+  * Build an analytical hallucination annotation dataset in Large Language Models.
+Employing the dataset, we train hallucination annotators based on InternLM-7B/20B.
+Accepted in ACL 2024.
+  * Scale analytical hallucination annotation progressively and improve the accuracy of the annotator with an iterative self-training framework.
+And apply the annotator for hallucination mitigation.
+Submitted to NeurIPS 2024.

 <!-- * **Research Intern:** Sept.
 2017 - Feb.
 2018
   * Wuhan National Laboratory for Optoelectronics, Wuhan, China